 The fellowship includes one to two months of dedicated research time.
 Mayo has tremendous resources to help facilitate career growth in the area of research, including a Traumatic Brain Injury (TBI) Model Systems grant with many research opportunities available.

-The Mayo Clinic Brain Injury Rehabilitation Medicine Fellowship has begun the application process to be accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Accreditation by ACGME is expected sometime in 2017.
+The Mayo Clinic Brain Injury Rehabilitation Medicine Fellowship is accredited by the Review Committee for Physical Medicine and Rehabilitation, under delegated authority of the Accreditation Council for Graduate Medical Education (ACGME).

-The Brain Injury Rehabilitation Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, began in 2017.
-It is anticipated that one fellow will complete this program annually.
+The Brain Injury Rehabilitation Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, began in 2017 and accepted its first fellow in July 2018.
+One fellow will complete this program annually.